sarankhongmek/restaurant_app/README.md

 We were giving an Restaurant Reviews web application project and to complete this project it must meet the requirements that was given.

-## Requirement stage-1
+## Requirement

-  Make the website responsive
+  1) Make the website responsive

-## Requirement stage-2
-  Add accessibility to the website
+  2) Add accessibility to the website

-## Requirement stage-3
-  Add service worker to the website to make it offline first compatible
+  3) Add service worker to the website to make it offline first compatible